helen31/softevol-finish/README.md

 And open it in the browser  http://localhost:8080

-Quick preview you can see http://htmlpreview.github.io/?https://github.com/helen31/softevol-finish/blob/master/prod/index.html
+For quick preview you should download project to your machine and open a file prod/index.html in the browser.